 Who can participate:

-Teams must have at least 3 teachers, one of whom must be a CTE (Career and Technical Education teacher) and two must STEM teachers (i.e., Math, Science, or Computer Science).
-School counselors and Administrators and Teachers from other disciplines are also encouraged to be part of the team.
+Teams must have at least 3 educators, 1 must be a CTE (Career and Technical Education teacher) and another must be STEM (i.e., Math, Science, or Computer Science).
+School counselors, administrators and Educators from other disciplines are also encouraged to be part of the team.